ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 Where `idx_customer` is the name of the secondary index on the `orders` table with the `id_customer` field specified first.

-If no `VIEW` section is specified, making a query like this requires a full scan of the `orders` table .
+If no `VIEW` section is specified, making a query like this results in a full scan of the `orders` table .

-In transactional applications, such information queries are executed with paginated data results.
+In transactional applications, such information queries are executed with paginated data output.
 This eliminates an increase in the cost and time of query execution if the number of entries that meet the filtering conditions grows.
 The described approach to writing [paginated queries](../paging.md) using the primary key can also be applied to columns that are part of a secondary index.

 ## Checking the cost of queries {#cost}